degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

   Suppose that we'd want to impose the constraints that each student's:

-  * `id` is an 8-digit string containing only numeric characters.
+  * `id` is a non-negative integer between 0 and 99999999.
   * `name` is a ```String```.
   * `age` is a positive integer between 16 and 80.
   * `faculty` is either `Mathematics`, `Science`, `Engineering`, `Arts` or `Applied Health Sciences`.